matterpale/jotter/README.md

-# jotter
+# Jotter
-A minimalist iOS app for notes and their instant viewing from home screen via widgets.
+A minimalist iOS app for notes and their instant viewing via widgets.